 A significant part of the western horticulture has downplayed or completely dismissed the impact of the moon phases on agriculture.
 Without researching the list of lunar effects on plants such as cannabis, many simply deem it as hocus-pocus or foolish superstition.

 The fact remains, however, that this approach brings science, nature, and the art of cultivation together.
-And, it is backed by many modern researches of Kollerstrom and Muntz 1976; Graf, Germany from 1973 to 1975; Maria Thun, also Germany from 1952 to 1962; L. Kolisko, 1930; Professor F. Brown of Northwestern University; along with studies administered by Tulane University and Wichita State University.
+And, it is backed by much modern research of Kollerstrom and Muntz 1976; Graf, Germany from 1973 to 1975; Maria Thun, also Germany from 1952 to 1962; L. Kolisko, 1930; Professor F. Brown of Northwestern University; along with studies administered by Tulane University and Wichita State University.

 Timing a plant’s period of rest and production with the moon phases is beneficial to cannabis growers.
 It speeds up the whole process by allowing fast germination and drying and curing routine.
 Not to mention, it also gives way to a healthier growth that leads to a bountiful harvest of potent buds.
 Cultivators only need to strictly follow the lunar calendar to succeed with this practice.